Keef Cooks logo

 Now, with any pickling / curing process that takes place over a few days, there's the possibility of botulism bugs multiplying in the meat (they breathe anaerobically, the little sods), so it's a good idea to have something in the brine / cure that will kill them.
 That something is sodium nitrate.
 Some people think this substance causes cancer, but the only 'scientific' study to claim that has been proven to be seriously flawed (i.e. wrong).

-If your meat came on the bone, trim the bones off (but keep them in the fridge for later).
-Chop the meat into big chunks that will fit into your pan.
+If your meat came tied with string, keep it on.
 Do not remove the fat - it's an essential part of corned beef.
-Place all the meat into the brine and put a plate on top to keep the meat submerged.
-Refrigerate for 24-30 hours.
+Place the meat into the brine and put a plate on top to keep the meat submerged.
+Refrigerate for 2-3 days or longer - a week or more will work.

 Cook the meat

 When the brining is done, remove the meat and rinse thoroughly under cold water.
 Place in a fresh pan, along with any bones you have (if you don't have any bones, you could add a split pig's trotter) - bones will release gelatine during cooking which will help your corned beef loaf stick together.
-Add enough of the pickling mixture to come halfway up the meat.
-Strain the pickling spice from the remaining liquid, and add that too.
-Bring to the boil, reduce to simmer, and cook for 4 hours, topping up the liquid level occasionally if needed.
+Add enough fresh water to come halfway up the meat.
+Add some juniper berries.
+Bring to the boil, reduce to simmer, covered, and cook for 3½ hours, topping up the liquid level occasionally if needed.
 If you have a pressure cooker, 1 hour's cooking will do.

 To serve